One dimensional energy cascades in a fractional quasilinear NLS: Introduction

 \section{Introduction}

-A fundamental question in physics and mathematical analysis is to study how energy is transferred and redistributed from macro to micro scales in deterministic systems, in a process usually called energy cascade, which is central to understand the insurgence of turbulent dynamics.
-In nonlinear Hamiltonian PDEs, this phenomenon is characterized by the transfer of energy from low to high Fourier modes, initiated and sustained by nonlinear resonant and quasi-resonant interactions between different wave components.
-As first pointed out by Bourgain \cite{bou2000}, an effective way to capture energy transfers is by constructing solutions whose Sobolev norms grow over time.
-On the one dimensional torus $\T:= \R/2\pi\Z$, which is the setup of our paper, the Sobolev norms $H^s:=H^s(\T, \C)$, $s \in \R$, are defined by
+A fundamental question in physics and mathematical analysis is to study how energy is transferred and redistributed from macro to micro scales in deterministic systems, being central to understand the emergence of turbulent dynamics, specially in fluids.
+Formal computations of energy transfers have been performed since the 1960s by Hasselmann for the pure gravity water waves \cite{Hasselmann1, Hasselmann2}, by Longuet-Higgins and Gill for the $\beta$-plane equation \cite{LH}, and more recently for the dispersive surface quasi-geostrophic equation (SQG) \cite{SS}, but still lack rigorous mathematical justification.

-where $u_k(t):= \frac{1}{2\pi}\int_{\mathbb{T}}u(x) e^{- \im k x }\,\di x$ are the Fourier coefficients of $u(t,x)$.
-Whenever $s > 0$, the $H^s$ norms give greater weight to higher frequencies than to lower ones.
-Since the $L^2$ norm of a solution is typically preserved by mass conservation, a growth in the $H^s$ norm over time indicates that energy is cascading towards increasingly higher frequencies.
-Thus, the challenge becomes constructing solutions of dispersive PDEs that exhibit growth in Sobolev norms.
-Remark that, in a dispersive wave model, the linearized waves merely oscillate over time and consequently any growth in Sobolev norms is purely a nonlinear mechanism, which makes the analysis particularly challenging.

-As we will explain below, there are currently only two rigorous mechanisms known to produce energy cascades in nonlinear Hamiltonian PDEs, each with limited applications.
-The first one, pioneered by Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT}, exploits the dynamics of the so-called ``toy model'' and works for semilinear NLS on $\T^d$, $d \geq 2$, and some related models \cite{CKSTT,hani14, guardia_kaloshin, haus_procesi15, guardia_haus_procesi16, GHMMZ, GG, Giu}.
-The second one, discovered by Gérard-Grellier \cite{gerard_grellier}, leverages the peculiar integrable structure of the Szeg\H{o} equation.

-The purpose of this paper is to introduce a novel paradigm to construct energy cascades.
-Specifically, we consider a fractional {\em quasilinear} NLS (Nonlinear Schrödinger) equation, and employ it as a theoretical test-bed to explore our new mechanism.
-Precisely, we consider

-with $|D|^\alpha$ the Fourier multiplier defined by $|D|^\alpha e^{\im k x} = |k|^\alpha e^{\im k x}$, $k \in \Z$.
-Note that the equation is gauge invariant, so the $L^2$-norm is preserved.
-Note also two important features of equation \eqref{eq:main}, which actually motivate its choice: a nonlinear transport term and a sublinear dispersion relation.
-These properties are characteristic of equations found in fluid dynamics, such as pure gravity water waves, the surface quasi-geostrophic, the $\beta$-plane equations.
-Moreover, equation \eqref{eq:main} resembles the Majda--McLaughlin--Tabak model \cite{MMT, ZDP} used to check the validity of weak turbulence for random waves.
-Our main result is the following: \begin{theorem} There exists $s_0> \frac32$ such that given any $s > 3 s_0$, $0< \delta \leq 1$ and $K \geq 1$, there exists a solution $u(t) \in H^s(\T, \C)$ of \eqref{eq:main} and a time $T>0$ such that